yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 Content Security Policy ([CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) sets a policy that instructs the browser to only fetch resources, such as scripts, images, or objects, from the specified locations.
 After CSP is configured, a compliant browser loads resources from locations listed in the policy.
 CSP reduces the ability of an attacker to inject malicious content and helps to protect a web page from attacks like Cross-Site Scripting (XSS), dynamic code execution, and clickjacking.

 CSP is enabled by default in API Portal.
 To change its configuration, in JAI, click **Extensions > Plugins > API Portal - System**.
 In the plugin settings you can edit, enable, or disable the policy.
-Because API Portal uses some inline scripts, you must use nonces to ensure that you are using API Portal securely.
+Because API Portal uses some inline scripts, you must use [nonces](https://content-security-policy.com/nonce/) to ensure that you are using API Portal securely.
 If you do not want to take advantage of the nonces you can remove them from the policy.
+Note that Joomla 4 introduces a built-in CSP functionality, which is disabled by default, and we recommended you to keep it disabled to avoid conflict with API Portal CSP functionality.

 ## Define retention periods for personal data